We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 10 years

-What we liked: This three-burner has a stupendously XL grill space that's expandable up to 787 square inches.
-There is a large sear zone with 13,000 BTU-per-hour input, which is ideal for getting nice color on large cuts of meat (or many steaks at once).
+What we liked: This three-burner has a stupendously large cooking space that's expandable up to 787 square inches.
+There is a large sear zone, which is ideal for getting nice color on a handful of steaks.
 There were minimal flare-ups while testing, and the grill was consistent, with strong heat retention.
 The construction of this model is extremely solid, and we believe it will last a decade or more.

 Key Specs